-Whenever I finish work in a city that I don’t know well, if I have the time, I will take a trolley bus tour.
+Whenever I finish work in a city that I don’t know well, if I have the time, I will take a trolley bus tour – one of the mover vehicles am really fond of.
 My experience has been they usually give a pretty good overview of the city and help me get my bearings, as well as learn a few interesting facts.
 Last week, I was in Ft.
 Lauderdale and decided to take a “trolley boat” tour.
 Not only did I get to know Ft.
 Lauderdale, but what a great experience it turned out to be!
 And coming from a Disney background, what impressed me most was how much they appeared to truly understand and implement the power of the “experience” and the value of the “surprise” factor.

 The friendliness of the captain and staff was immediately apparent and genuine.
 Once everyone was seated comfortably, island music began playing softly in the background to add to the ambiance.
 We were taken down the Riverwalk canal supported by historical and current information of what we were viewing.
 As the cruise headed back through the city river canal, a crew member walked around the deck asking if we would like a snack from her basket of assorted chips.
 Of course, we started reaching for our wallets, but she pleasantly announced “Complimentary”.
 (Surprise #1) We headed out to the ocean followed by a huge cruise ship which added to the excitement and then proceeded down the coast of the Ft.
 Lauderdale beaches.
 At this point, the crew member came around with a choice of soda drinks/water and once again reaching for our wallets for at least $3 knowing and comparing this to most previous “tourist” expenses, we were told they were only $1.
 (Surprise #2)